 What credit score is needed for an everyday-spending credit card?

 If you want to go for the types of credit cards that offer super lucrative rewards, you’ll need a good or excellent credit score rating.
 The more attractive the rewards program is, the more stringent the qualifications for approval.

 If your credit score falls in the poor or fair categories, you still have options.
 You might qualify for a credit builder card or a secured credit card option, and you can always work towards improving your credit score for future applications.

 The bottom line

 How do you choose the best credit card for everyday spending?
-It all comes down to where your money goes, and what you hope to get out of your purchases.
+It all comes down to where your money goes and what you hope to get out of your purchases.
 If you want the same cash back rate on every purchase, a top cash back card might be your best everyday spending card.
-If the majority of your budget goes towards gas and groceries, you might want a credit card that offers higher rewards on those purchases.
+If most of your budget goes towards gas and groceries, you might want a credit card that offers higher rewards on those purchases.
 If you’re planning a vacation, using a travel credit card every time you shop could help you save big on your next trip!